 I get so frustrated when I find a delicious sounding recipe for a Teriyaki dish, and then when you read the ingredients list you find store-bought teriyaki sauce.
 Who needs a recipe to tell them to buy a bottle of teriyaki sauce, pour it over meat and cook?
 That’s not my idea of a recipe.
-The problem with store bought teriyaki sauce is that it usually contains all kinds of bad stuff that isnt good for anyone, and is absolutely not allowed on the healthy eating program my husband and I follow that allows us to eat delicious food, shed excess pounds we were carrying, and keep it off.
+The problem with store bought teriyaki sauce is that it usually contains all kinds of bad stuff that isn’t good for anyone, and is absolutely not allowed on the healthy eating program (clean eating) my husband and I follow that allows us to eat delicious food, shed excess pounds we were carrying, and keep it off.
 Aside from the crazy sodium content, store bought sauces contain all those additives and preservatives no one should be ingesting.
-So here’s a recipe for Teriyaki Sauce for those of us who believe that recipes dont come out of store bought bottles!
+So here’s a recipe for Teriyaki Sauce for those of us who believe that recipes don’t come out of store bought bottles!
 Please scroll to the bottom of the page if you’d like to say “yay to that!’ in a comment 🙂

 - 1 can (14.5 oz) beef broth